Most children grow out of the habit of sucking thumbs and fingers between 2 and 4 years of age.

 Knocking out an adult tooth

-Losing an adult tooth is more serious than losing a baby tooth, but there are a few things you and your child can do that might stop her from losing her tooth permanently:
+Losing an adult tooth is more serious than losing a baby tooth, but there are a few things you and your child can do that might stop your child from losing the tooth permanently:

 - Find the tooth.